UVA Network Alcohol & Drugs

-UVA UK drivers must not use handheld mobile phones while driving this includes any activity that involves holding a phone such as dialing a number or writing a message on social media.
+Drivers in the UVA UK Network must not use handheld mobile phones while driving this includes any activity that involves holding a phone such as dialing a number or writing a message on social media.

 Many other things that might seem simple and innocent can be distracting when driving.
 Fatal accidents can and do occur because a driver chooses to take a drink, eat, or light a cigarette while driving.
 Safe driving needs concentration to avoid unnecessary distractions.
 Smoking is also strictly prohibited in UVA UK cars.

-UVA Driving Standards: Behavior Accidents/Safety & Actions to Take
+UVA Driving Standards: Behaviour Accidents/Safety & Actions to Take

 UVA UK has clear guidance and procedures that outline clearly what is expected of you as a driver.
 And ensure you are aware of and adhere to the requirements of the licensing authority.

-As with all employment roles, you will see the whole spectrum of human behaviors.
-We all want to live in a society of acceptable behavior where all lives matter, but you will have to be equipped to deal effectively with unacceptable behavior.
+As with all employment roles, you will see the whole spectrum of human behaviours.
+We all want to live in a society of acceptable behaviour where all lives matter, but you will have to be equipped to deal effectively with unacceptable behaviour.

-UVA UK Drivers will have the ability to remain professional in times of conflict and take a measured controlled approach.
+Drivers in the UVA UK Network will have the ability to remain professional in times of conflict and take a measured controlled approach.
 The seriousness of the situation will influence your response.
-UVA Drivers will stay in control of emotions and contact their passenger success teams for immediate support.
+Drivers will stay in control of emotions and contact their passenger success teams for immediate support.

-UVA UK holds the safety of its drivers in the highest regard.
+UVA UK holds the safety of its network in the highest regard.
 UVA UK has a no-tolerance policy for: